Travel Advisor vs Booking Online: What You Really Need to Know

 - Mar 8

-When people find out I’m a travel advisor, they often ask why they should work with a travel advisor vs booking online.
+When people find out I’m a travel advisor/agent, they often ask: Why should I work with a travel advisor vs booking online?

 It’s a fair question, and it’s one I hear often.
 But there are a few things many travelers don’t realize about how working with a travel advisor actually works.